yeri918/escape_ufo/README.md

 ## 2. Data structures for storing game status
 Players may not complete the whole game, so in this case, in Escape UFO, we allow players to choose between “start a new game” and “continue”.
 To allow the players to continue the game, we need to store the game status for every player.
 Every game status will be saved as an integer to record where the player has stopped the game at.

-The 'switch' statement will be used to load the game from where the player has ended previously.
+The `switch` statement will be used to load the game from where the player has ended previously.
 The counter will be used to indicate which status the player has gone.
 Based on the integer of the counter, the game will resume using the switch statement.